BradleyChatha/jcli/README.md

 * ArgPullParser - An InputRange that parses the `args` parameter passed to the main function. **Note** that this function expects the data to be provided in the same way as the main function's `args` parameter. e.g. ["env", "set", "--name=abc", "-v", "yada"] should be passed instead of ["env set --name=abc -v yada"].

+* Bash Completion - JCLI provides automatic support for bash tab completion, see the appropriate section below for more information.

 * CommandLineInterface - This is the 'core' provided by JCLI, and is built up from every other component.
 It will automatically discover structs/classes decorated with `@Command`; auto-generate help text; auto-bind and parse the command line args; provides dependency injection (via JIOC), etc.